The College of Liberal Arts and Sciences policies

 Students who have been academically disqualified from the university and have not attended for at least one regular semester can earn readmission to the college and to their majors.
 The first step for students seeking readmission is to complete the undergraduate admission application.
 Students should work with the academic advisor in the desired major to discuss a plan and strategies for being readmitted to ASU.
 The plan may include taking coursework at a two-year college or ASU summer classes, or both, and meeting specific GPA requirements to demonstrate readiness to return to ASU.

-Disqualified students who were off track for two or more semesters at the time of their disqualification will not be automatically readmitted into their former majors.
+Disqualified students who were off track for two or more semesters at the time of their disqualification are not automatically readmitted into their former majors.

 Graduate policies